Rowdy Tellez Preview, Player Props: Brewers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.98 team ERA that ranks eighth among all league pitching staffs.
+- The Yankees have a 4.01 team ERA that ranks 10th across all league pitching staffs.

-- Yankees pitchers combine to give up 173 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Yankees pitchers combine to surrender 174 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- The Yankees are sending Severino (4-8) to the mound to make his 18th start of the season.
-He is 4-8 with a 6.75 ERA and 74 strikeouts through 85 1/3 innings pitched.
+- King (4-5) takes the mound for the Yankees in his fifth start of the season.
+He has a 2.88 ERA in 78 2/3 innings pitched, with 91 strikeouts.

-- His most recent time out was on Saturday against the Houston Astros, when the righty threw four innings, surrendering four earned runs while giving up six hits.
+- In his most recent appearance on Sunday against the Houston Astros, the righty went five innings, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.